TROTWOOD, Ohio (WDTN) – More than two months after the tornado outbreak, students in Trotwood are headed back to school.

 Howard says this year, tornado drills will hold extra weight.

 “We always put a real serious emphasis on our tornado drills, and all drills in general.
 But when that tornado siren sounds, I’m sure that some folks will have some points of reaction to what took place over the last couple of months,” he said.

 As the rebuilding process continues in the community, Howard has his sights set on the long haul, getting students back on track after the tornado veered them off course.

-“It’s definitely our focus to ensure that we do everything we can to support our kids and our families,” he said.Grab the FREE WDTN News App for iPhone or Android.
+“It’s definitely our focus to ensure that we do everything we can to support our kids and our families,” he said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.